 President Senese earned his bachelor’s degree in the administration of justice from the Pennsylvania State University.
 He went on to earn a Master of Arts degree in criminology from Indiana State University and a Ph.D. in criminal justice/research methods/statistics from Michigan State University.
 He also completed the Institute for Higher Education Management at Harvard University and the Academic Management Institute at the National Center for Higher Education Management Systems in Boulder, Colorado, as well as the Pennsylvania State University Leadership Academy.
-His higher education also includes a certificate in fund raising from the University of Pennsylvania.
-Dr. Senese has served as a reviewer for several regional higher education accreditors (NEASC and Middle States) as well as several program accreditors and state level accreditation reviews (New Jersey, Pennsylvania, and New Hampshire).
+Dr. Senese has served as a reviewer for several regional higher education accreditors (NECHE and Middle States) as well as several program accreditors and state level accreditation reviews (New Jersey, Pennsylvania, and New Hampshire).

 After graduating from Michigan State University, Dr. Senese was a faculty member at Indiana University and then the University of Baltimore, a member institution of the University of Maryland System.
-Dr. Senese engaged in extensive funded national research work with the U.S. Department of Justice and U.S. Department of Defense on use of force among several other topics.
+Dr. Senese engaged in extensive funded national research work with the U.S. Department of Justice and U.S. Department of Defense on use of force, juvenile justice waivers, jail and prison management among several other topics.
 The extensive list of Dr. Senese’s academic achievements beyond his teaching roles include the publication of a methods book, dozens of professional article publications, book chapters, and other publications.
 Dr. Senese has also presented an impressive list of professional papers, interviews to various media outlets, and has served as a speaker for many educational and community conferences and events.

-Dr. Senese has extensive international work experiences in Asia, Europe, and South Africa.
-He is member of the Global Listening Centre’s Advisory Board, a member of the Board of Directors of the Greater Tampa Chamber of Commerce, and an immediate past member of the Board of the Urban League of Milwaukee.
+Dr. Senese also has extensive international work experiences in Asia, Europe, and South Africa.
+He is member of the Board of Enterprise Florida, the Global Listening Centre’s Advisory Board, a member of the Board of Directors of the Greater Tampa Chamber of Commerce and a member of the Executive Committee.
 He has been recognized by the State of Maryland, City of Baltimore, and Baltimore City Council for his contributions during nearly a decade of service in that community.